 Since 2007, supplement companies have been required to report serious adverse events to the FDA.
 The CAERS system receives approximately 4,000-5,000 supplement-related reports per year.
 However, reporting by consumers and healthcare providers is voluntary — so actual adverse events are estimated at 10-100x higher than reported.

 The most serious events tend to involve multi-ingredient products, pre-workouts with high stimulant loads, and products marketed for sexual enhancement or weight loss.
+Understanding how the FDA regulates supplements helps explain why these gaps persist.

 How to Protect Yourself